lsteved/hello-world/Documentation Proposal.md

 Sample markdown template

 # Title
-How to do a thing
+Title of documentation (e.g. How to Do Task X)

 ## Description
-This is the latest procedure for accomplishing this thing in a given context
+A brief description of Task X, with relevant context

 ## Steps
 - Step 1